 The Company's annual incentive plans are intended to focus and reward executives on the achievement of current year financial targets, key Company and/or group objectives and some strategic individual performance objectives.
-Financial threshold targets are approved by the Board at the commencement of the fiscal year and are required to be met for payments to be made according to plan criteria.
+Financial threshold targets are approved by the Board at the

 The Board, on the recommendation of the Compensation Committee, may exceptionally award at-risk compensation to a NEO even if his financial targets have not been achieved.
-The Board did not exercise such discretion during Fiscal 2022.
+The Board did not exercise such discretion during Fiscal 2023.

-The performance bonuses for Fiscal 2022 of the President and CEO as well as the Executive Chairman and Senior Vice President Global Operations were based on meeting (1) an Annual Recurring Revenue target; (2) an Adjusted EBITDA target; (3) a SaaS, maintenance and support revenue target; (4) a gross margin target; (5) a total revenue target; (6) a professional services bookings target; and (7) a customer satisfaction target.
+The performance bonuses for Fiscal 2023 of the President and CEO as well as the Executive Chairman and Senior Vice President Global Operations were based on meeting (1) an Adjusted EBITDA target; (2) a total Annual Recurring Revenue target; (3) a gross margin target; (4) a SaaS Revenue target; (5) a customer satisfaction target; and (6) a professional services booking target.
 For further information on the measures used to evaluate and compensate performance, see "General Principles of Executive Compensation" above.

-The performance bonus for Fiscal 2022 of the CFO was based on meeting (1) financial management objectives; (2) an Adjusted EBITDA target; (3) an Annual Recurring Revenue target; (4) a SaaS, maintenance and support revenue target; ; (5) a gross margin target; (6) a total revenue target; (7) a professional services bookings target; and (8) a customer satisfaction target.
+The performance bonus for Fiscal 2023 of the CFO was based on meeting (1) an Adjusted EBITDA target; (2) a total Annual Recurring Revenue target; (3) a gross margin target; (4) financial management objectives; (5) a SaaS revenue target; (6) a customer satisfaction target; and (7) a professional services bookings target.

-The performance bonus for Fiscal 2022 of the Chief Revenue Officer was based on meeting (1) an Annual Recurring Revenue target, (2) an Adjusted EBITDA target; (3) a total revenue target; (4) a SaaS, maintenance and support revenue target (5) a customer satisfaction target; (6) a gross margin target; and (7) a professional services bookings target.
+The performance bonus for Fiscal 2023 of the Chief Revenue Officer was based on meeting (1) an Adjusted EBITDA target; (2) a total Annual Recurring Revenue target; (3) a gross margin target; (4) a SaaS revenue target; (5) a customer satisfaction target; and (6) a professional services bookings target.